andrear1494/andrear1494/README.md

 - 📧 [Email](mailto:rossiandmail@gmail.com)

+Check out my pinned project below to see how I can bring your data to life!

 <!--
 **andrear1494/andrear1494** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.